balsamiq/docker-logstash/README.md

 The following environment variables can be used to configure the container:

+    ES_AWS_REGION				The aws region to be used for discovery, default is "us-east-1".
-    CLUSTER_NAME    The name of the elasticsearch cluster, default is "elasticsearch".
+    ES_CLUSTER_NAME    	The name of the elasticsearch cluster, default is "elasticsearch".
+This is also the ec2 group name that is used for discovery.
     LOGSTASH_OPTS   		Any additional logstash options such as --verbose to change the logging level to verbose.

 The container can be built using